 Presented in this report is information to assist School Employees Retirement System of Ohio (System) in providing information required under the Governmental Accounting Standards Board (GASB) Statement No. 75 to participating employers.
 GASB Statement No. 75 (GASB 75) establishes accounting and financial reporting requirements for governmental employers who have other post-employment benefits (OPEB) plans.
-This report has been prepared as of June 30, 2018 (Measurement Date) for financial reporting as of June 30, 2019.
+This report has been prepared as of June 30, 2020 (Measurement Date) for financial reporting as of June 30, 2021.
 The calculations in this report have been made on a basis that is consistent with our understanding of the accounting standard.
-This is the first report issued under GASB 75.

-The annual actuarial valuation performed as of June 30, 2018 was used as the basis for the information presented in this report.
+The annual actuarial valuation performed as of June 30, 2020 was used as the basis for the information presented in this report.
 The valuation was based upon data, furnished by the System staff, concerning active, inactive and retired members along with pertinent financial information.
 This information was reviewed for completeness and internal consistency, but was not audited by us.
 The valuation results depend on the integrity of the data.
 If any of the information is inaccurate or incomplete our results may be different and our calculations may need to be revised.
 Please see the actuarial valuation for additional details on the funding requirements for the System including actuarial assumptions and methods and the funding policy.